adventureibtisam111/shop-control/README.md

 # 📦 Shop-Control – Point of Sale & Inventory Management System

-Shop-Control is a robust, role-based Point of Sale (POS) and inventory management system built with Laravel that helps retail businesses efficiently manage their stock, sales, and customer relations.
+Shop-Control is a full-stack Point of Sale (POS) and inventory management system built with Laravel to simulate real-world retail workflows, including product management, sales processing, customer tracking, and role-based access control.

+This project demonstrates my ability to design and build structured backend systems using Laravel, focusing on business logic, database relationships, and clean MVC architecture.

 ## 📋 What Shop-Control Does